 In the presence of Almighty God and in the full realisation of the responsibilities and duties of the high office of King (Regent) and of the binding nature and binding force of this Oath, I do swear that I will obey and observe the provisions of the Constitution and all other laws of Lesotho, that I will discharge my duties in such manner as to preserve the character of the monarchy as a symbol of the unity of the Basotho Nation, and that I will accordingly abstain from involving the monarchy in any way in politics, or with any political party or group.

-Section 70 confers upon parliament the power to make laws.
-Section 78 thereof stipulates the procedure for lawmaking in Lesotho.
+Section 70 of the Constitution confers upon parliament the power to make laws.
+Section 78 stipulates the procedure for law making in Lesotho.
 Before a bill can pass into law, it must have been passed by both houses of parliament and assented to by the King.
 A bill may originate only in the National Assembly (section 78(2)).
 Once passed by both houses and presented to the King, he must indicate whether he assents or withholds assent.
 In the event that the King assents, he must cause the bill to be published in the government gazette as law.
 The Constitution is silent on the period within which the King must declare his assent or otherwise when a bill is presented before him.
 Section 80 makes an exception to the requirement that a bill must be passed by both houses before it can be submitted for assent by the King.
 This is in the case of appropriation bills.
 Section 80(1) provides that when a bill is passed by the National Assembly and that is certified by the speaker of the National Assembly as an appropriation bill is sent to the Senate, it shall forthwith be introduced in the Senate and shall be passed by the Senate without delay.
 Where Senate fails to pass the bill by the end of the day after the day on which it was sent to Senate or if it is passed by Senate with amendments to which the National Assembly does not agree, the bill with such amendments if any, as may have been agreed to by both houses shall unless the National Assembly otherwise resolves, be presented to the King for assent.
 This is illustrated in the case of DPE & TRC V Speaker if the National Assembly and others.
 In this case the Human Rights Commission Bill was sent to Senate on 9 December 2015 for debate.
 In April 2016, the Clerk of the National Assembly acting pursuant to section 80 (3) of the Constitution and National Assembly Standing Order No. 64 (7) recalled the Bill to the National Assembly since time for Senate’s debate on the Bill had lapsed.
 Although this recall of the Bill was challenged in court by the two civil society organisations that had planned to make presentations for review of some provisions of the Bill in Senate, the court held that the procedures followed complied with the Constitution and therefore valid.

-Section 95 establishes a Council of State, whose duty is to assist the King in the discharge of his functions.
+Section 95 establishes a Council of State whose duty is to assist the King in the discharge of his functions.
 The AG constitutionally forms part of this body that advises the King.
 The AG also exercises ultimate authority over the Director of Public Prosecutions (DPP).
 The AG may perform these functions either personally or through delegation to subordinate officers (section 98(3)).
-In practise, the Council of State is not very active.

 Apart from the AG’s office, government also makes use of the office of the Director of Public Prosecutions (DPP), mainly in criminal matters.
 Section 99 establishes the office of the DPP, which is also a public office.
 The DPP has power to institute criminal proceedings against any person in any court, except for a court martial.